GitMirroring/gnuboot/website/pages/docs/install/install.md

 they have bug fixes for your board, and/or new security fixes.

 If you're already running libre firmware on your board, you should decide for sure whether you wish to risk it.
-See changelogs on the [release announcements via the news page](/news/) and decide for yourself.
+See the [news page](/news.md) for more information on where to find changelogs and release announcements, to enable you to decide for yourself.

 FLASH ERRORS (and workarounds)
 ==============================